Dairy Precinct: Behind the scenes guided tour

 - WHERE: The Dairy Cottage

-- CONTACT: Parramatta Heritage and Visitor Information Centre email@example.com 02 8839 3311
+- CONTACT: Parramatta Heritage and Visitor Information Centre to book a private tour.
+Open over school holidays (except Christmas Day) firstname.lastname@example.org 02 8839 3311

-The Parramatta Heritage and Visitor Information Centre, in conjunction with Parramatta Park Trust, runs regular guided tours of the Dairy Precinct on the Tours cost $15 and must be purchased through Eventbrite.
+The Parramatta Heritage and Visitor Information Centre, in conjunction with Parramatta Park Trust, runs regular guided tours of the Dairy Precinct.

-Explore one of Australia’s oldest buildings.
-Delve into the site’s fascinating stories and uncover its historical, social and architectural importance to Australia.
-Examine original construction details, including lathe and plaster walls, colonial brickwork and a shingle roof.
+You will not only explore one of Australia’s oldest buildings, you will delve into the site’s fascinating stories and uncover its historical, social and architectural importance to Australia.
+And examine original construction details and techniques, including lathe and plaster walls, colonial brickwork and a shingle roof.

 The Dairy Cottage is located on the site on the first Government Farm.
 Built in 1796, it was home to George Salter, an ex-convict turned cattleman and later became part of Governor Macquarie's Domain.
 In 2010, as part of the Domain to Old Government House, the Dairy Cottage became part of the eleven Australian convict sites included on the UNESCO World Heritage List.